radiantlogic-v8/documentation-new/documentation/configuration/security/access-controls.md

 -	all users who belong to a specific group
 -	all users of the directory

-Access controls are set from the Main Control Panel > Settings Tab > Security section > Access Control sub-section.
+Access controls are managed from the Control Panel > Manage > Security > Access Control.

 The general ACI syntax is as follows: